touchaponk/dolphin-mcp/README.md

     - `openai.py` - OpenAI API integration
     - `anthropic.py` - Anthropic API integration
     - `ollama.py` - Ollama API integration
+    - `lmstudio.py` - LMStudio SDK integration

 ### Execution Flow

 1. The CLI parses command-line arguments and calls the library's `run_interaction` function.
 2. The library loads configuration from `mcp_config.json` and connects to each configured MCP server.
 3. It retrieves the list of available tools from each server and formats them for the language model's API.
-4. The user's query is sent to the selected language model (OpenAI, Anthropic, or Ollama) along with the available tools.
+4. The user's query is sent to the selected language model (OpenAI, Anthropic, Ollama, or LMStudio) along with the available tools.
 5. If the model decides to call a tool, the library routes the call to the appropriate server and returns the result.
 6. This process continues until the model has all the information it needs to provide a final response.